 According to May, this curious mix of modern amenities and very traditional planning would help Africans undertake their evolution from pre-industrial nomad to productive modern city dweller.
-He hoped his plan would be didactic, a kind of 'teacher,'
+He hoped his plan would be didactic, a kind of "teacher", or Erzieher, that would encourage certain cultured behaviours.
+Fritz Wichert, editor of the magazine Das neue Frankfurt that chronicled and promoted May's earlier cultural program, summarized May's position in a 1928 article "The New Building as Educator":

 [N]ew building arises when new world views, new lifestyles, and new society are empowered.
 She creates the space for both the soul and body of the new life, for all the forces that seek to emerge amidst the new opportunities.
 The new building as shelter, as environment, as milieu, created by man, radiates a didactic spirit, and in turn configures the essence of man ...
 Put succinctly: the new man demands a new environment, but the new environment also demands new people.
+68

-May's colonial outlook is only thinly veiled by this desire to educate and 'improve' the local conditions.
-An otherwise favorable contemporary review hinted at this, when it noted that May's very orderly and inwardly focused scheme offered 'what the tourist expects, but is now somewhat outmoded.
-(It is a thought that Government might set aside a sort of reserve where some Africans might be encouraged to live and behave as the tourist expects them to!)'
-Although far from May's intentions, his effort to provide green space and separate cultural services served to isolate one population from the next in a context that demanded assimilation, not further segregation.
-The act of creating housing and separate neighbourhoods for natives was clearly an instrument of control and segregation.
+May's colonial outlook is only thinly veiled by this desire to educate and "improve" the local conditions.
+An otherwise favourable contemporary review hinted at this, when it noted that May's very orderly and inwardly focused scheme offered "what the tourist expects, but is now somewhat outmoded.
+(It is a thought that Government might set aside a sort of reserve where some Africans might be encouraged to live and behave as the tourist expects them to!)"
+Although far from May's intentions, his effort to provide green space and separate cultural services served to isolate one population from the next in a context that demanded